Volue-Public/energy-smp-docs/docs/mesh/rest-api/api-documentation.md

 ### `GET /api/v1/SearchForAttributes`

-*Searches for attributes of a given type within the Mesh model.*
+*Search for attributes of a given type within the Mesh model.*

 GET /api/v1/SearchForAttributes
 {